-The Group has intangible assets with a carrying amount of ₱241.3 million as at December 31, 2023.
-This represents 11% of the total consolidated assets as at that date.
-The Group is required to assess annually the intangible assets with indefinite useful lives for impairment and intangible assets with definite useful lives for any indicator of impairment.
+The Group has intangible assets with indefinite useful lives with a carrying amount of ₱259.4 million as at December 31, 2024.
+This represents 10% of the total consolidated assets as at that date.
+The Group is required to assess the intangible assets with indefinite useful lives for impairment annually.
 The impairment assessment of intangible assets is significant to our audit because the assessment process requires significant judgments and estimation relating to assumptions used involving expected future financial performance.